cucapra/dahlia/buildbot/README.md

 ### Deployment

-There are two differences in deployment: you'll want to use a proper server, and you'll want to run the worker threads manually in a separate process.
+There are two differences in deployment: you'll want to use a proper server, and the buildbot will want to spawn a separate process just for the worker threads.

-To start the worker threads, use this command:

-    $ pipenv run python -m buildbot.workproc

 For the server, [Gunicorn][] is a good choice (and included in the dependencies).
 Here's how you might invoke it:

     $ pipenv run gunicorn buildbot.server:app

-See the `make serve` target in the `Makefile` for an example that launches both processes together in a process group.
+The `make serve` target does that.
+The server process will automatically spawn the worker subprocess by default.
+If you would rather manage it independently, disable the `WORKER_PROCESS` configuration and use this command to launch the workers:

+    $ pipenv run python -m buildbot.workproc

+The two processes communicate through a Unix domain socket in the instance directory.
+You can provide a custom instance directory path to the workproc invocation as an argument.

 [gunicorn]: http://gunicorn.org
 [pipenv]: http://pipenv.org